ansari-project/datasets/README.md

 - OpenAI's gpt-4o-mini gets 89% or 90% (there is some non-determinism).
 - Humans completing the simplified quiz get a mean of 81% (note: small sample size of 5).

+### Special Thanks
+We would like to thank Ashraf Haress for translating the questions into Arabic and Turkish.